SDM07/IBM_calculator/README.md

 # IBM_calculator
-Calculadora para determinar el índice de masa corporal
+Calculadora realizada en angular para determinar el índice de masa corporal

 This is the link to see the proyect https://ibm-calculator-with-angular.netlify.app/